emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Server Certificate Validation

 As part of the TLS negotiation, the server presents a certificate to the peer.
+Unless server unauthenticated provisioning is used, the EAP peer MUST validate the server certicate.
+This validation is done in the same manner as is done for EAP-TLS, which is discussed in
+{{RFC9190}} Section 5.3 and in {{RFC5216}} Section 5.3.
+Further
+guidance on server certificate validation can be found in
+{{!I-D.ietf-uta-rfc6125bis}}.

+Where the EAP peer has an NAI, EAP peers MUST perform the DNS-ID validation as per {{!I-D.ietf-uta-rfc6125bis}} Section 6, by using the "realm" portion of the NAI to construct the list of reference identifiers as defined in {{!I-D.ietf-uta-rfc6125bis}} Section 6.2.1.
+The "source domain" field referred to in that section MUST also be taken from the realm portion of the NAI.

-The peer SHOULD verify the validity of the EAP server certificate and SHOULD also examine the EAP server name presented in the certificate in order to determine whether the EAP server can be trusted.
-When performing server certificate validation, implementations MUST provide support for the rules in {{RFC5280}} for validating certificates against a known trust anchor.
+When performing server certificate validation, implementations MUST also provide support for the rules in {{RFC5280}} for validating certificates against a known trust anchor.
 In addition, implementations MUST support matching the realm portion of the peer's NAI against a SubjectAltName of type dNSName within the server certificate.
-However, in certain deployments, this might not be turned on.
-Please note that in the case where the EAP authentication is remote, the EAP server will not reside on the same machine as the authenticator, and therefore, the name in the EAP server's certificate cannot be expected to match that of the intended destination.
-In this case, a more appropriate test might be whether the EAP server's certificate is signed by a certification authority (CA) controlling the intended domain and whether the authenticator can be authorized by a server in that domain.
+However, in certain deployments, this comparison might not be appropriate or enabled.

+In most situations, the EAP peer will have no network access during the authentication process.
+It will therefore no way of correlating the server identity given in the certificate presented by the EAP server with a hostname, as is done with other protocols such as HTTPS.
+Therefore, if the EAP peer has no preconfigured trust anchor, it will have few, if any ways of validating the servers certificate.

 ### Client Certificates sent during Phase 1 {#client-certs-phase1}